 Ever wonder how famous people build up their starstruck fan base?

-Sure, you can be like the Beatles and kick ass at performing a gazillion live tunes on world tours and accumulate your fans that way…
+Sure, you can be like the Beatles and perform a gazillion brilliant live tunes around the world and accumulate fans that way…

-Using platforms like Slack, Facebook and LinkedIn to create or join closed groups can be an effective way to not only ask for shares, but do some sharing yourself.
+Creating or join closed groups on platforms like Slack, Facebook, and LinkedIn can be an effective way to ask for shares.
+You can also do some sharing yourself.

 It’s a way to network with colleagues within themed groups to share ideas on similar topics.
-You can build camaraderie by reading, sharing, giving feedback and commenting on each other’s content.
+You can read, share, give feedback and comment on each other’s content.

-In the same way that these coders are sharing tips with each other, you can use closed Slack channels to request from your colleagues upvotes, favorites and shares across their networks:
+In the same way that these coders share tips with each other, you can use closed Slack channels to request from your colleagues’ upvotes, favorites, and shares across their networks:

-Get in front of targeted audiences more quickly by publishing to community upvoting sites like Growth Hackers, Hacker News and Inbound.
+Get in front of targeted audiences more quickly by publishing to community upvoting sites.
+Popular sites include Growth Hackers, Hacker News, and Inbound.

-You can get valuable insights from influencers via article comments, by joining discussions and asking and answering questions.
-Brainstorming, learning the latest trends and ingesting related content all in one central location can help you get to the middle of the buzz rather quickly.
+You can get valuable insights from influencers via article comments, by joining discussions, and asking and answering questions.
+Brainstorming, learning the latest trends and ingesting related content all in one central location, can help you get to the middle of the buzz quickly.

 Better yet, once you build up a decent network and following, you can use the power of networking to rack up some significant upvotes.
-Each time you have a piece of content published to these sites you can share the link and ask for upvotes.
+Also, each time you have a piece of content published to these sites you can share the link and ask for upvotes.